fwupd/fwupd/plugins/uefi-capsule/README.md

 When fwupd has been compiled with this support you will be able to enable UEFI support on the device by using the `unlock` command.

-## Custom EFI System Partition
+## Custom EFI System Partition (ESP)

-Since version 1.1.0 fwupd will autodetect the ESP when it is mounted on `/boot/efi`, `/boot`, or `/efi`.
-A custom EFI system partition location can be used by modifying *OverrideESPMountPoint* in `/etc/fwupd/uefi_capsule.conf`.
+Since version 1.1.0 fwupd will autodetect the ESP if it is mounted on `/boot/efi`, `/boot`, or `/efi`, and UDisks is available on the system.
+In other cases the mount point of the ESP needs to be manually specified using the option *OverrideESPMountPoint* in `/etc/fwupd/uefi_capsule.conf`.

 Setting an invalid directory will disable the fwupd plugin.